-Documents accepted to provide evidence of maintenance funds/living costs:
+Acceptable documents for providing evidence of maintenance funds/living costs:

-- You can show funds in your parent's bank account or your personal account, and it should be held in the account for 28 consecutive days. - · You can show a Loan Sanctioned letter or Disbursement letter. - Before your CAS is issued to you, ESCP London Campus will need to check that you have enough money to pay for your studies in the UK.
+- You can show funds in your parent's bank account or your personal account, which should be held in the account for 28 consecutive days prior to application. - · A Loan Sanctioned letter or Disbursement letter.

+NOTE: Before your CAS is issued to you, ESCP London Campus will need to check that you have enough money to pay for your studies in the UK.

 The type of documents you can use will vary depending on your circumstances, but the general rule is that the money needs to be readily available to you.
-You should also make sure that the documents you submit meet UKVI's formatting criteria.